maxroehrl/CM12Theme/README.md

-# Rho & Phi CM12.x Theme
+# Rho & Phi & Aurora CM12.x Theme

 ## Installation requirements:
 Your Android smartphone needs to run Android Lollipop and must have the theme engine integrated in the system.